Interbank: Services

 Interbank provides ATM services under the GlobalNet brand which accept debit and credit cards from around the world, as well as permitting cash deposits.
 Interbank also provides change machines which exchange notes for coins.

 The bank has a corporate university belonging to the Intercorp Group called Interbank Corporate University, known as UCIC.
 This organization provides training services to the more than 20,000 employees of the Intercorp Group companies.

 Utility bills can be paid at Interbank branches.

-In popular culture

-In the movie Don't Look Up, final post-credit scenes depict the owner of Interbank in a cryogenic sleep chamber, among other bourgeois billionaires, having survived the planet-killer comet that destroyed Earth.
-Having slept for over 70,000 years, the chambers are shown to start opening.